WhitakerLab/scona/CONTRIBUTING.md

 * [![no-code](https://img.shields.io/badge/-no--code-207de5.svg)][link_nocode] These issues don't require any coding knowledge.

-    If you're looking to contribute but aren't very confident in your coding skills these issues are a great place to start.
+    If you're looking to contribute but aren't very confident in your coding skills, these issues are a great place to start.

     All issues with the no code label are suggesting documentation tasks, or asking for feedback or suggestions.